davelindqvist/davelindqvist.github.io/_posts/2024-05-28-average-docker-user.md

 [^1]: Oh, the irony.

 [^2]: If there's any takeaway about Docker, try to understand that Docker allows you to ["ship the computer"](https://www.youtube.com/watch?v=5aUB1lK6jyc&list=PLTk5ZYSbd9Mg51szw21_75Hs1xUpGObDm&index=4) and prevents the frustrating case of "well, it worked on my computer machine" situation.

+[^3]: If there isn't a term for Docker users yet, then here you go people!